simonmichael/hledger/hledger/hledger.m4.md

 So we had to switch the order of postings, to get the same meaning as above.
 Also, this form is the easiest to make undetected errors with; so it is rejected by `hledger check balanced`, and by strict mode.

+Advantages of cost notation:

+1. it's more compact and easier to read and write
-A big advantage of using cost notation is that hledger reports can show such amounts converted to their cost, when you add the [`-B/--cost`](#reporting-options) flag (see [Cost reporting](#cost-reporting)).
+2. hledger reports can show such amounts converted to their cost, when you add the [`-B/--cost`](#reporting-options) flag (see [Cost reporting](#cost-reporting)).

-An advantage of using equity postings is that they help to keep the accounting equation balanced (if you care about that).
+Advantages of equity postings

+1. they help to keep the accounting equation balanced (if you care about that)
-Also they translate easily to any other double entry accounting system.
+2. they translate easily to any other double entry accounting system.

 Most hledger users use cost notation and don't use equity postings.